-Standard & Poor's Ratings Services has affirmed its 'AA' rating on Chelan County Public Utility District No. 1, Wash.'s consolidated system revenue senior and subordinate bonds.
+S&P Global Ratings affirmed its 'AA' rating on Chelan County Public Utility District No. 1, Wash.'s consolidated system revenue bonds.
 The district's net revenue pledge secures the bonds.
 The outlook is stable.

 The affirmation reflects our view of Chelan's strong business profile in its consolidated system, which includes its electric, water, and wastewater utility; telecommunications unit; and the Lake Chelan hydroelectric project.